Multi-Instance App And Web Launcher

 See the shortcuts, Dock icons, and setup flow

-Review the actual Parall interface, from shortcut setup and advanced configuration to Dock labels, menu bar options, and running app instances.
+Review the actual Parall interface, from shortcut setup and advanced configuration to Dock labels, web app storage, menu bar options, and running app instances.

 Compatibility that stays transparent

 Parall automatically detects Eclipse, Chrome, Firefox and ToDesktop based apps.
-Home/data redirection works for non-sandboxed macOS apps, while sandboxed and iOS/iPadOS apps follow Apple's container limits.
+Web App Shortcuts can be created from any website URL with their own storage path, while sandboxed and iOS/iPadOS apps follow Apple's container limits.

 Everything Parall can do

-A complete Mac shortcut toolkit for app instances, file and folder launchers, command shortcuts, Dock effects, menu bar options, HOME overrides, and local privacy-first execution.
+A complete Mac shortcut toolkit for app instances, Web App Shortcuts, file and folder launchers, command shortcuts, Dock effects, menu bar options, HOME overrides, and local privacy-first execution.

 • Create independent app instances